 1. Establish good general controls.

 Lock your registers and file cabinets.
 Keep your blank checks in a secure place.
 Manage your passwords carefully.
-These are all basic, common-sense security measures – but they’re easy to overlook when you’re enmeshed in the day-to-day details of running a business.
+These are all basic, common-sense security measures, but they’re easy to overlook when you’re buried in the day-to-day details of running a business.

 2. Be aware of the classic fraud tricks.

 Cash and inventory are by far the biggest sources of fraud for small businesses (especially retailers).
 The most common tricks used by employees include skimming (taking cash from the register and/or keeping cash payments from customers and then adjusting the sales receipt), stealing inventory (when nobody's looking), embellishing expense reports, and writing checks to fictitious vendors (such as friends or relatives).

 Segregation of duties isn’t always possible at small businesses, so a good rule of thumb is this: When it comes to your accounting, don’t let one person do everything.
 Your bookkeeper should not be the check signer.
 Your bank reconciliation should be done by someone other than the person who writes the checks.
 Daily cash receipts should be crosschecked and deposited into the bank by somebody other than the store manager.
 If you have employees, you (the owner) should know your approximate average payroll for each pay period and approve each payroll run before it gets submitted for processing.

 4. Keep an eye on your bank reconciliation.